soul-traveller/rectarg/README.md

 ---

-## Provided CHT Files
+## Provided cht Files

 Most targets tested with this script were provided with the ArgyllCMS software, and many of those have probably been made manually, as several had odd configurations and dummy data, which caused bad images by rectarg.

-For the purpose of generating nice looking images I have edited the definition part of several of the .cht files.
-Those that want to experiment with getting exact match of fiducials to original target may modify the cht file, or use those provided for a nice printout.
+For the purpose of generating nice looking images I have edited the definition part of several of the `.cht` files.
+Those who want to experiment with getting an exact match of fiducials to original target may modify the `.cht` file, or use those provided for a nice printout.

-Details on how to interpret the specification inside the cht file is provided below.
+Details on how to interpret the specification inside the `.cht` file are provided below.

 ---

-## Trouble Shooting
+## Troubleshooting

-* If individual gray patches appear instead of colors: Related Patch ID cannot be cannot be found in `.cie` file.
+* If individual gray patches appear instead of colors: Related Patch ID cannot be found in `.cie` file.
 * If all patches come out as gray:
+   - Selection of color space is wrong.
+If `.cie` file does not contain columns related to selected color space, try other color space with flag `--color_space [lab;xyz]`.
    - `Patch Area` line (ex. `Y`) in `.cht` layout definitions has label definitions that cannot be found in `.cie` file.
    - Patch Labels cannot be found in `.cie` file.
 * If fiducial marks are positioned wrong: